Teresa Noce

-Teresa Noce (29 July 1900 – 22 January 1980) was an Italian labor leader, activist, journalist and feminist.
+Teresa Noce (29 July 1900 – 22 January 1980), also known as Teresa Noce Longo since marriage, was an Italian labor leader, activist, journalist and feminist.
 She served as a parliamentary deputy and advocated broad social legislation benefiting mothers.

 Biography

 Teresa Noce was born in Turin, Italy on 29 July 1900 to an unmarried, working-class mother.
 She started working as a turner in the local Fiat Brevetti factory at the age of ten.
 By the age of 12, she was involved in the workers' union and joined demonstrations.
 As a journalist she wrote for Il Grido del Popolo (The People's Cry) and Ordine Nuove from 1914 to 1917.
 She protested when Italy entered World War I in 1915 and joined the Young Socialist movement in 1919.

 Following the rise of Mussolini and the Fascists, Noce left the Socialists, becoming a founding member of the Italian Communist Party (PCI) in 1921.
 After the Communist and Socialist parties were outlawed in 1925, she continued organizing workers illegally.
 During the 1920s, she oversaw the Communist Youth Federation and their periodical La voce della gioventù.

 She met PCI functionary Luigi Longo, whom she married in 1926.

 The two emigrated first to Moscow then to Paris.

 Noce organized a strike of rice workers in the spring of 1934.

 She then fled to Paris and surfaced as a leading political figure among the Italian exile community.

 As editor of Il Grido del Popolo, Noce called for improved labor conditions for the working class and for abolition the Special Tribunals used to imprison anti-Fascists.
 She also led a campaign on behalf of imprisoned PCI leader Antonio Gramsci that resulted in mass demonstrations in Paris.